 This holiday version of the Baby Owl, issued in the late 1980s, appears on a 1988 list named as Owl ‘Snowy’ for $150 and is now retired.
 He differs from the Baby Owl only in the decoration of the lower portion.

 Although the Baby Owl is the most well-known, he was not the first owl that flew out of the Cybis studio.
 This honor belongs to the Great Horned Owl that was introduced in 1956 and retired in 1968.
-Although the museum publication Cybis in Retrospect states that he was made in three color versions — white bisque, “decorated’ (color) and the special “stained glass” — the Cybis 1979 catalog lists it as only having been offered in white bisque and color.
-He stood 19.5” high.
+Although the museum publication Cybis in Retrospect states that he was made in three color versions — white bisque, “decorated’ (bisque color) and “stained glass” (glazed color) — the Cybis 1979 catalog lists it as only having been offered in the bisque (white or color) finish.
+I have never seen a glazed one.
+He stands between 17.5” and 18” high.
 The final price upon retirement was $150 for the white version and $200 for the color.
 There is a rumor, which I’ve been unable to confirm by locating any other examples, that this piece may have been a Holland Mold.
 It is true that this was one of only two owls that were made during the 1950s which is when Cybis was using Holland Molds for several bird studies.